Skip to main content

 "Fields": {

-"Name": "Adaptive run (ADAPTIVE)",
+"Name": "Following driving (ADAPTIVE)",

-"Description": "Driving while maintaining the following distance from the preceding vehicle.
-If there is no preceding vehicle, it will drive at a constant speed.", //Change the value of Description.
+"Description": "Driving while maintaining a safe distance from the preceding vehicle.
+If there is no preceding vehicle, constant speed driving occurs.", //Change the value of Description

-"Scenarios$Embed": [ //add one scenario
+"Scenarios$Embed": [ //Add one scenario

 {